 In my experience, when animals are on processed food, their stools are too soft and they have no ability to massage those glands to express them.
 Not enough exercise, which helps with digestion can also cause the anal glands to become impacted, as can a diet that doesn’t have enough fiber or doesn’t provide the right digestive enzymes to the gut.
 Solid, lumpy poops are key!

 Inflammation of the anal glands is another problem.
 This can stem from food allergies and sensitivities.
-If a dog or cat has allergies and licks his bum a lot, or is scooting, that inflammatory response can also make those glands swollen, and then the sphincter becomes tight and stretched making it unable to excrete the fluid which then becomes a thick consistency which leads to anal gland impactions.
+If a dog or cat has allergies and licks their bum a lot, or is scooting, that inflammatory response can also make those glands swell up, and then the sphincter becomes tight and stretched, making it hard to excrete the fluid, which then becomes a thick consistency, leading to anal gland impactions.

 Additionally, once anal glands become impacted, they can become infected.